Antoine-marchais/friweb-search-engine/README.md

 | *Time (s)* | 15             | 80           | 66         | 141           | 51         | 17    | 6     | 370     |
 | *%*        | 4.05%          | 21.62%       | 17.84%     | 38.11%        | 13.78%     | 4.59% |  1.62%     | 100.00% |

+The index takes up *66Mo* on the disk.

 #### Simple Index with Part-Of-Speach lemmatization

 Here the lemmatization takes more time.
 The computer seemed to have more load (tokenization tooked longer)